2. Find Your Why

 Set up reminders throughout the day to remind you what you’re trying to achieve and why you’re trying to achieve it.

-- If you’re trying to walk 20 miles/week, the reward shouldn’t be to stay a day without moving from your couch.
+- If you’re trying to walk 20 miles/week, the reward shouldn’t not moving from your couch for half a day.

-- If you’re trying to stop watching too much TV, the reward shouldn’t be to watch your favourite TV show all in one day.
+- If you’re trying to stop watching too much TV, the reward shouldn’t be watching reruns for a whole day.

 We always get more fired up when we have a challenge ahead of us.
-So make a bet with a friend that you can actually do it and tell them to hold you accountable.
+So make a bet with a friend that you can actually do it.

 Would you really want to waste money on it?
 No?
 Well, then you better stick to your plan!